Criticism of the Federal Reserve

-The Federal Reserve System (also known as "the Fed") has faced various criticisms since it was authorized in 1913.
-Nobel laureate economist Milton Friedman and his fellow monetarist Anna Schwartz criticized the Fed's response to the Wall Street Crash of 1929 arguing that it greatly exacerbated the Great Depression.
-More recent prominent critics include former Congressman Ron Paul.
+The Federal Reserve System, commonly known as "the Fed", has faced various criticisms since its establishment in 1913.
+Critics have questioned its effectiveness in managing inflation, regulating the banking system, and stabilizing the economy.
+Notable critics include Nobel laureate economist Milton Friedman and his fellow monetarist Anna Schwartz, who argued that the Fed's policies exacerbated the Great Depression.
+Libertarian figures such as Ron Paul and Rand Paul have called for greater transparency and accountability, with Ron Paul advocating for the Fed's abolition and a return to a gold standard.

+Critics have also raised concerns about the Fed's role in fractional reserve banking, its contribution to economic cycles, and its transparency.
+Expansionary policies, such as lowering interest rates and increasing the money supply, have been blamed for creating asset bubbles, inflation, and other economic distortions.
+The Fed has been accused of causing economic downturns, including the 2008 financial crisis, and of being influenced by private interests.
+Its response to that crisis, particularly the bailing out of large financial institutions, has drawn criticism for creating moral hazard and disproportionately benefiting Wall Street at the expense of ordinary citizens.
+Despite these criticisms, the Federal Reserve remains a central institution in the United States' financial system, with ongoing debates about its role, policies, and the need for reform.

 Creation

 An early version of the Federal Reserve Act was drafted in 1910 on Jekyll Island, Georgia, by Republican Senator Nelson Aldrich, chairman of the National Monetary Commission, and several Wall Street bankers.
 The final version, with provisions intended to improve public oversight and weaken the influence of the New York banking establishment, was drafted by Democratic Congressman Carter Glass of Virginia.
 The structure of the Fed was a compromise between the desire of the bankers for a central bank under their control and the desire of President Woodrow Wilson to create a decentralized structure under public control.
 The Federal Reserve Act was approved by Congress and signed by President Wilson in December 1913.